What is Daal? Understanding Indian Lentils 101

 Commonly also known as Arhar Daal and is very high in protein content.
 It is very commonly used in Indian kitchen.
 It takes a little longer to cook, but once washed and soaked for an hour before cooking it, it gets done in no time.

-Urid Daal (Black Split Peas)
+Urid Daal (Black Split lentils)